Freda’s insurer refused to cover the cost of her boiler breakdown because the incident didn’t meet their definition of an emergency.

 What happened

-Freda contacted her home emergency insurer when her boiler stopped working.
-She had no hot water or heating.
-She is 87 and lives on her own.
+Freda, who is 87 and lives alone, contacted her home emergency insurer when her boiler stopped working – leaving her without hot water or heating.

-Unhappy with the insurer’s response, Freda contacted our service to investigate her complaint.
+Unhappy with the insurer’s response, Freda contacted us for help.

 What we said